-Chairman Nelson, Ranking Member Sessions, distinguished Members of the subcommittee, thank you for this opportunity to discuss Navy's strategic programs.
+Chairman Udall, Ranking Member Sessions, distinguished Members of the subcommittee, thank you for this opportunity to discuss Navy's strategic programs.
 It is an honor to testify before you this morning representing the Navy's Strategic Systems Programs (SSP).

 SSP's mission is to design, develop, produce, support and ensure the safety of our Navy's sea-based strategic deterrent, the Trident II (D5) Strategic Weapon System (SWS).
-The Trident II (D5) Submarine Launched Ballistic Missile (SLBM) represents the nation's most survivable strategic deterrent capability.
 The men and women of SSP and our industry partners remain dedicated to supporting the mission of our Sailors on strategic deterrent patrol and our Marines and Sailors who are standing the watch, ensuring the security of the weapons we are entrusted with by this nation.

-The Navy provides the most survivable leg of the US nuclear triad with our ballistic missile submarines (SSBNs) and the Trident II (D5) SWS.
+The Navy provides the most survivable leg of the U.S. nuclear triad with our ballistic missile submarines (SSBNs) and the Trident II (D5) SWS.
 A number of factors have contributed to an increased reliance on the sea-based leg of the triad.
 The 2010 Nuclear Posture Review reinforced the importance of the SSBNs and the SLBMs they carry.
-Under the New START Treaty, SLBMs will comprise a majority of the nation's operationally deployed nuclear warheads, thus increasing the nation's reliance on the seabased leg.
+SLBMs will comprise a majority of the nation's operationally deployed nuclear warheads, thus increasing the nation's reliance on the sea-based leg.

 Ensuring the sustainment of the sea-based strategic deterrent capability is a vital, national requirement today and into the foreseeable future.
-Our budget request provides the required funding in FY 2013 for the Trident II (D5) SWS.
-To sustain this capability, I am focusing on four priorities: Nuclear Weapons Surety; the Trident II (D5) SWS Life Extension Program; the OHIO Replacement Program; and the Solid Rocket Motor (SRM) Industrial Base.
-Today, I would like to discuss my four priorities and why these priorities are keys to the sustainment of the Navy's sea-based strategic deterrent and its future viability.
+Our budget request provides the required funding in FY 2014 for the Trident II (D5) SWS.
+To sustain this capability, I am focusing on five priorities: Nuclear Weapons Safety and Security; the Trident II

+(D5) SWS Life Extension Program; the OHIO Replacement Program; the Solid Rocket Motor (SRM) Industrial Base; and Collaboration with the Air Force.
+Today, I would like to discuss my five priorities and why these priorities are key to the sustainment of the Navy's sea-based strategic deterrent and its future viability.

-Nuclear Weapons Surety
+Nuclear Weapons Safety and Security

-The first priority I would like to address, and arguably the most important priority, is the safety and security of the Navy's nuclear weapons.
+The first priority I would like to address, and the most important, is the safety and security of the Navy's nuclear weapons.
 Navy leadership has clearly delegated and defined SSP's role as the program manager and technical authority for the Navy's nuclear weapons and nuclear weapons security.

 At its most basic level, this priority is the physical security of one of our nation's most valuable assets.
-Our Marines and Navy Masters at Arms provide an effective and integrated elite security force at our two Strategic Weapons Facilities in Kings Bay, Georgia and Bangor, Washington.
-US Coast Guard Maritime Force Protection Units have been commissioned at both facilities to protect our submarines as they transit to and from their dive points.
+Our Marines and Navy Masters at Arms provide an effective and integrated elite security force at our two Strategic Weapons Facilities and Waterfront Restricted Areas in Kings Bay, Georgia and Bangor, Washington.
+U.S. Coast Guard Maritime Force Protection Units have been commissioned at both facilities to protect our submarines as they transit to and from their dive points.
 These Coast Guardsmen and the vessels they man provide a security umbrella for our OHIO Class submarines.
 Together, the Navy, Marine Corps and Coast Guard team form the foundation of our Nuclear Weapons Security Program.

 SSP's efforts to sustain the safety and improve the security of these national assets continue at all levels of the organization.
-My command maintains a culture of selfassessment in order to sustain safety and security.
+My command maintains a culture of self-assessment in order to sustain safety and security.
 We continue to focus on the custody and accountability of the nuclear assets that have been entrusted to the Navy.
 SSP's number one priority is to maintain a safe, secure and effective strategic deterrent.